-Most firms will face a tradeoff-do we attempt a large-scale integration of the whole firm, or more targeted efforts with quicker payoffs?
+Most firms will face a trade-off-do we attempt a large-scale integration of the whole firm, or more targeted efforts with quicker payoffs?
 Firms in fast-moving industries or with particularly complex businesses may struggle to get sweeping projects completed in enough time to reap benefits before business conditions change.
 Most consultants now advise smaller projects with narrow scope driven by specific business goals.D.
-Rigby and D. Ledingham, "CRM Done Right," Harvard Business Review, November 2004; and R. King, "Intelligence Software for Business," BusinessWeek podcast, February 27, 2009.
+Rigby and D. Ledingham, "CRM Done Right," Harvard

+Business Review, November 2004; and R. King, "Intelligence Software for Business," BusinessWeek podcast, February 27, 2009.

 Firms can eventually get to a unified data warehouse but it may take time.
 Even analytics king Wal-Mart is just getting to that point.
-In 2007, it was reported that Wal-Mart had seven hundred different data marts and hired Hewlett Packard for help in bringing the systems together to form a more integrated data warehouse.H.
+Retail giant Wal-Mart once reported having over seven hundred different data marts and hired Hewlett-Packard for help in bringing the systems together to form a more integrated data warehouse.H.
 Havenstein, "HP Nabs Wal-Mart as Data Warehousing Customer," Computerworld, August 1, 2007.